 - They operate in the detection -- not the forensics -- phase.

 - They analyze both north-south and east-west traffic and report suspicious events.

 There were also some restrictive exclusion criteria that have been the basis of older generations of security tools, like working from log files and primarily using rules and signatures.

 Network traffic analytics security can be achieved in a variety of ways.
 Machine learning, a simple form of AI, is one of the key components of network traffic analytics tools because of the way machine learning automates response to a perceived issue.
 It is critical that network traffic analysis tools work in real time -- or near real time.
 New forms of malware can spread very quickly within an organization, following both north-south (client to server) and east-west (server to server) network traffic paths.
 Automated traffic analysis and action is needed to prevent the rapid spread of new malware.

 Some organizations are still skeptical of automated response systems, preferring to use manual methods for reacting to security events.
 However, the rapid distribution of ransomware is faster than manual methods can handle.
 This fact will eventually force all organizations to switch to fully automated reaction and remediation systems.
 An adaptable artificial intelligence or machine learning mechanism in any network traffic analytics tool is preferable because the variations in malware attack and distribution mechanisms causes a heuristic-based system to become outdated very quickly.

-NIST's Cyber Defense Matrix
+Cyber Defense Matrix